 - Unified dough ball.
 This is when the egg and flour are well incorporated and form a cohesive ball.

 You can use a dough scraper to help you.
-Here is a good and inexpensive dough scraper Use good quality farm fresh eggs for a nice colorful dough and superior taste.
+Here is a good and inexpensive one.
+Use good quality farm-fresh eggs for a colorful dough and superior taste.

-*If you don't want to mix the eggs into the flour on the counter or cutting board you can do it right in the mixing bowl.
+*If you don’t want to mix the eggs into the flour on the counter or cutting board, you can do it right in the mixing bowl.
 Use a fork and mix to incorporate.
-Once the dough reaches a crumble mixture move to counter top to start kneading.
+Once the dough reaches a crumble mixture, move to the counter top to start kneading.

 Top to bottom.
 Set a timer and knead the dough for about 10 minutes until a smooth dough ball forms*.
 You can also place the dough in a stand mixer with a dough hook to knead.

 Rest the pasta dough.
-Put the dough in a large clean bowl, cover with plastic wrap and let it rest for 30 minutes to overnight.
+Put the dough in a large clean bowl, cover it with plastic wrap, and let it rest for 30 minutes to overnight.

 *You can also place the dough in a stand mixer with the paddle attachment and knead the dough that way.